LuLANN/ComputingBlog/content/posts/introToFlask.md

       </div>
     {% endblock %}

-the `{% extends %}` basically tells it to pass into the index html, and the ``{% block content %}`` and the `{% endblock %}` indicates the part that will be passed on.
+The `{% extends %}` characteers basically tells the compiler to pass into the index html, and the ``{% block content %}`` and the `{% endblock %}` indicates the part that will be passed on.

-After creating all the html for you website, you must be wondering "How do I get it working?".
-This is where flask comes in.
+### Using Flask

+Now that all of the the basic html for the website is set up, you can begin to start implementing Flask.

 Outside of the template directory, create a python file that will create the website for you.
 In this case, I will call it `app.py`.

-A simple website can have it look something like this:
+A simple website can have a python file look something like this:

     from flask import Flask, render_template
     app = Flask(__name__)